ofdn/Text-Manipulation-Tools/README.md

 -   The converter replaces all occurrences of the _Purnachheda_ (।), full stop (.) and semi-colon (;) with the Odia script's sentence-ending punctuation mark (।).
 -   The converter removes any inline citation marks that look like [୧] or [୨].
 Useful if the text is copied from Wikipedia.
 -   The converted sentences may not always be perfect, so it is recommended to manually review and edit after conversion.

+## Other tools/scripts

+### UnicodeIt
+This script takes any Unicode character(s) as input and displays its Unicode code points.
+To be able to use this, you need to create a reusable function for this code block in `Zsh`, by defining a function in your Zsh configuration file (`~/.zshrc`) in a Unix-based computer (e.g. Linux or MacOS).

+1. Open Zsh Configuration File:

+Open your `Zsh` configuration file for editing.
+This file is typically located at `~/.zshrc`.

+`nano ~/.zshrc`

+2. Add **unicodeit** Function:

+Add the following function definition to the file.
+This function, named **unicodeit**, takes a string as an argument and prints the Unicode code points for each character in the string.

+`
+unicodeit() {
+    for c in $(echo "$1" | sed 's/./& /g'); do printf "U+%04x %s\n" "'$c" "$c"
+    done
+}
+`
+3. Save and Exit:

+Save your changes and exit the text editor.

+Press **Ctrl + O** to write the changes.
+Press **Enter** (*return* in MacOS) to confirm the filename.
+Press **Ctrl + X** to exit the text editor.

+4. Source Zsh Configuration:

+To apply the changes immediately, source your Zsh configuration file:

+`source ~/.zshrc`

+.
+Use unicodeit Function:

+Now, you can use the unicodeit function in your terminal.
+Provide a string of characters as an argument to get the Unicode code points for each character.

+`unicodeit "apple"`

+This will output:
+`U+0061 a
+U+0070 p
+U+0070 p
+U+006c l
+U+0065 e`